 5. Big Letter Bananagrams

 If you are familiar with the simple version of Bananagrams, then this Big Letter version will feel quite familiar.
-The only difference between this one and the original version is the size of the letters—they are larger and the tiles use more contrast to make it easier for elders and low-vision players to see.
+The only difference between this one and the original version is the size of the letters—they are larger, and the tiles use more contrast to make it easier for elders and low-vision players to see.

-The big letter version was inspired by an 85-year-old man from Chicago suffering from macular degeneration.
-He loved playing Bananagrams, but always had a hard time playing comfortably because of vision problems.
-Macular degeneration is the leading cause of vision loss among elderly people, so the company behind the word game created the big letter version.
+The big-letter version was inspired by an 85-year-old man from Chicago suffering from macular degeneration.
+He loved playing Bananagrams but always had a hard time playing comfortably because of vision problems.
+Macular degeneration is the leading cause of vision loss among elderly people, so the company behind the word game created the big-letter version.

 The sales proceeds of this particular version of the game are donated to the American Macular Degeneration Foundation.
-The manufacturer aims to support the organization in its mission to help people have better vision.

 Pros